Claken/Inception/README.md

 ```
 Once this done, something like this will appear :
 ![Screenshot_from_2024-07-05_19-51-25](https://github.com/Claken/Inception/assets/51683861/f6d47fe9-af12-4611-b36f-620893b49a5e)
-Click on the "Advanced" button, the on the "Accept the risk" button :
+Click on the "Advanced" button, then click on the "Accept the risk and continue" button :
 ![Screenshot_from_2024-07-05_19-54-30](https://github.com/Claken/Inception/assets/51683861/b351199c-6fd3-4413-892a-abbec15da7f6)